vossi1/cbm2-v9958-card/readme.md

     I tried everything to use only one chip - but without success.
 I tried to use the lower byte for cas0 and the upper byte for cas1.
     I also tried to use cas0/1 to switch an address line to use 128kB in one chip - no success.
-    So I decided to use two common drams - easy to find in china or on old 1 or 2MB pc-vga-cards.
+    So I decided to use two common drams - easy to find in china or on old 1/2 MB pc-vga-cards.

+My Prototypy:
 ![V9958-card prototype](https://github.com/vossi1/cbm2-v9958-card/blob/master/pictures/prototype.jpg)

 **kernal:**